team113sanger/libdeflate-install-script/README.md

 Tested against Docker images for Ubuntu 22.04, R Base 4.2.3 and Python 3.11.9 (slim-bookworm) for multiple versions of libdeflate.

-Only v1.9 to v1.14 are currently supported.
+Only v1.9 to v1.20 are supported.

 ## Installation